opensearch-project/documentation-website/_data-prepper/trace-analytics.md

   # default value is 1, set a value based on the machine you are running Data Prepper
   workers: 8
   # delay in milliseconds is how often the worker threads should process data.
-  # Recommend not to change this config as we want the otel-trace-pipeline to process as quick as possible
+  # Recommend not to change this config as we want the entry-pipeline to process as quick as possible
   # default value is 3_000 ms
   delay: "100"
   source: